-It is interesting to speculate what past changes in climate might be consistent with the enhancement of dust flux over the Loess Plateau.
+Looking to the broader implications of the results presented here. it is interesting to speculate what past changes in climate might be consistent with the enhancement of dust flux over the Loess Plateau.
 The modern record suggests that the presence of cold air at high latitudes, and in particular over western Siberia, is important.
-In glacial climates the presence of permanent ice sheets there would have provided a year-round reservoir of cold air as a source for the cold air surges, which together with lee cyclogensis in spring, summer, and fall (Figure 6) might permit dust outbreaks extending over a greater fraction of the year.
+In glacial climates, the presence of permanent ice sheets there would have provided a year-round reservoir of cold air as a source for the cold air surges, which together with lee cyclogenesis in spring, summer, and fall (Fig. 6) might permit dust outbreaks extending over a greater fraction of the year.
 It might also be possible that with colder summers, a reduction in rainfall and vegetation cover allows for dust outbreaks to occur in the fall.
-Over the longer term geological record, the gradual cooling of global climate during the Miocene coincides with the well-established aridification of central Asia and the onset of loess deposition.
-It has been suggested here that the sea ice maximum in spring sets the seasonal cycle of the temperature over western Siberia from which the cold surges originate.
-Preliminary analyses for the present climate do suggest that springs with enhanced temperature variance in central Asia are associated with increased sea-ice in the Barents Sea (Roe et al., 2004).
-Perhaps it is also possible that onset of winter sea-ice during the Miocene played a role in the onset of dust generation, transport, and deposition.
+Over the longer geological record, the gradual cooling of global climate during the Miocene coincides with the well-established aridification of central Asia and the onset of loess deposition.
+It has been suggested here that the sea-ice maximum in spring sets the seasonal cycle of the temperature over western Siberia from which the cold surges originate.
+Preliminary analyses for the present climate do suggest that springs with enhanced temperature variance in central Asia are associated with increased sea ice in the Barents Sea (Roe et al., 2004).
+Perhaps it is also possible that onset of winter sea ice during the Miocene played a role in the onset of dust generation, transport, and deposition.

-The above ideas are unsubstantiated speculations, and it is clear that the meteorology giving rise to dust is complicated and sensitive to small changes in any one of a number of atmospheric variables, a conclusion supported by the high degree of interannual variability of dust outbreaks in the modern climate (e.g, Parungo, 1994; Ding et al., 2005).
+Of course, it is to be emphasized that the above ideas are unsubstantiated and merely speculations.
+It is clear that the meteorology giving rise to dust is complicated and sensitive to small changes in any one of a number of atmospheric variables, a conclusion supported by the high degree of interannual variability of dust outbreaks in the modern climate (e.g., Parungo et al., 1994; Ding et al., 2005a).
 In addition to the climate sensitivities, paleo-records are also subject to uncertainties about dust source strength and area, transport pathways, and the mechanisms of deposition and re-entrainment.
 All of these extra factors add uncertainty to climate changes inferred from loess records.
 For example, it has been estimated that recent anthropogenic desiccation of Owens Lake in California east of the Sierra Nevada, with an active emitting area of just 90 km2, created the largest single dust source in the United States, with annual dust production of between 900,000 and 8,000,000 tons (Gill and Gillette, 1991).
 This illustrates a critical sensitivity of emissions to transient changes in dust sources that may themselves be a function of climate.
-The multiple uncertainties about controls on dust production and transport are warnings flags about the confidence with which the cause of past changes in dust flux can be confidently known.
-From the paleo-record, it may be possible only to make some broad generalizations about dust as a function of mean climate state.
+The multiple uncertainties about controls on dust production and transport are warning flags about the confidence with which the cause of past changes in dust flux can be confidently known.
+From the paleorecord, it may be possible only to make some broad generalizations about dust as a function of mean climate state.
 Unique interpretations of the actual climate mechanisms responsible may not be attainable.